KTH-SSAS/AttackSimSLR/README.md

 -->
 ## Description

-The repository housing the systematic literature review of tactical cyber attack simulations.
+The repository tracking the systematic literature review of tactical cyber attack simulations.
 What started out as a simple dive into works similar to the Meta Attack Language simulations ended in a convoluted trek where the definition of cyber attack simulations itself had to be established to make meaningful progress.
 The body of literature is scattered without a common language.
 However, the hallmark is _works executing models to generate behaviors which compromise security properties_.
 The existing literature can be roughly divided into

 - Tactical simulations - focused on the specific steps or actions taken to compromise security properties.
 - Strategic simulations - focused on more general behaviors of attackers and, often, defenders as they try to realize security-related goals.
 - Impact simulations - focused on predicting the effect of a cyber attack on a system or entity, rather than the mechanisms of the attacks themselves.

-## Work Products

-- [x] Initial search plan, including fundamental definitions, criterion, databases, key words, time ranges, and so on.
-- [x] A first search iteration covering IEEE, ACM, Elsevier (ScienceDirect), and Springer from 1999-2019.
-- [x] Cataloging and relevance assessments of the first iteration body of literature.
-- [x] A preliminary synthesis and analysis of the first iteration body of literature.
-- [x] Devise a second set of keywords.
-- [x] A second search iteration covering IEEE, ACM, Elsevier (ScienceDirect), and Springer from 1999-2019.
-- [x] Cataloging and relevance assessments of the second iteration body of literature.
-- [x] Primary qualitative synthesis and analysis.
-- [x] Primary descriptive statistics.
-- [x] Compilation of synthesis and analysis results.
-- [ ] Clean up data and finalize results.
-- [ ] First draft of journal article.
-- [ ] First submission-ready journal article.
-- [ ] First submission attempt.
-- [ ] Published.

 ## Resources
 - [MAL - Meta Attack  Language](https://mal-lang.org)